-The First Amendment-like the original Constitution-reflects that "[i]n our governments, the supreme, absolute, and uncontrollable power remains in the people."
-2 Elliot's Debates at 432 (emphasis in original); see James Madison, Report on the Virginia Resolution (1800), in 4 Elliot's Debates at 546, 569 ("[i]n the United States, . . . [t]he people, not the government, possess the absolute sovereignty").
+In this respect, the First Amendment reflects our Constitution's promise of popular sovereignty: "[I]n our governments, the supreme, absolute, and uncontrollable power remains in the people."
+2 Elliot's Debates at 432; see Madison, Report on the Virginia Resolutions, in 4 Elliot's Debates at 569 ("[I]n the United States, . . . [t]he people, not the government, possess the absolute sovereignty.").
+In other words, "[w]hen it comes to protected speech, the speaker is sovereign."
+Ariz.
+Free Enter., 564 U.S. at 754.
 As Madison put it, "[i]f we advert to the nature of Republican Government, we shall find that the censorial power is in the people over the Government, and not in the Government over the people."
 4 Annals of Cong.
 934 (1794).
+The First Amendment ensures that "those in power" may not "derive an undue advantage for continuing themselves in it; which, by impairing the right of election, endangers the blessings of the government founded on it."
+Madison, Report on the Virginia Resolutions, in 4 Elliot's Debates at 576.

-When the Fourteenth Amendment was added to the Constitution nearly seventy years later, it built upon the First Amendment's guarantee, providing further protection against the possibility that persons affiliated with a disfavored political party would be subject to unequal treatment under law.
-Amendment, along with the other "constitutional Amendments adopted in the aftermath of the Civil War[,] fundamentally altered our country's federal system," McDonald v.
+The First Amendment originally constrained only the federal government, but when the Fourteenth Amendment was added to the Constitution nearly seventy years later, it required states to obey the guarantees of free speech and association secured by the First Amendment.
+It also guaranteed the equal protection of the laws to all persons, thereby providing protection against the possibility that persons affiliated with a disfavored political party would be subject to unequal treatment under state law.
+That Amendment, along with the other "constitutional Amendments adopted in the aftermath of the Civil War[,] fundamentally altered our country's federal system," McDonald v.
 City of Chicago, 561 U.S. 742, 754 (2010), adding to the Constitution sweeping new limits on state governments.
-These limits were designed to secure "the civil rights and privileges of all citizens in all parts of the republic," see Report of the Joint Committee at xxi, to "keep[] whatever sovereignty [a State] may have in harmony with a republican form of government and the Constitution of the country," Cong.
+These limits were designed to secure "the civil rights and privileges of all citizens in all parts of the republic," see Report of the Joint Committee on Reconstruction, 39th Cong., 1st Sess., at xxi (1866), to "keep[]

+whatever sovereignty [a State] may have in harmony with a republican form of government and the Constitution of the country," Cong.
 Globe, 39th Cong., 1st Sess.
-1088 (1866), and, in later amendments as well, to protect the right of citizens to vote, see Shelby County v.
-Holder, 133 S. Ct.
-2612, 2636 n.2 (2013) (Ginsburg, J., dissenting) ("The Constitution uses the words 'right to vote' in five separate places: the Fourteenth, Fifteenth, Nineteenth, Twenty-Fourth, and Twenty-Sixth Amendments.").
+1088 (1866).

 The plain text of the Fourteenth Amendment, which prohibits a state from denying to "any person" the "equal protection of the laws," establishes a broad guarantee of equality for all persons, forbidding legislative majorities from discriminating against disfavored persons.
-See Yick Wo, 118 U.S. at 369 ("These provisions are universal in their application, to all persons within the territorial jurisdiction, without regard to any differences of race, of color, or of nationality..."); The Civil Rights Cases, 109 U.S. at 24 ("The Fourteenth Amendment extends its protection to races and classes, and prohibits any State legislation which has the effect of denying to any race or class, or to any individual, the equal protection of the laws."); Romer v.
-Evans, 517 U.S. 620, 623 (1996) (explaining that the "Equal Protection Clause enforces" a "commitment to the law's neutrality where the rights of persons are at stake").
+See Yick Wo, 118 U.S. at 369 ("These provisions are universal in their application, to all persons within the territorial jurisdiction, without regard to any differences of race, of color, or of nationality..."); Romer v.
+Evans, 517 U.S. 620, 623 (1996) (the "Equal Protection Clause enforces" a "commitment to the law's neutrality where the rights of persons are at stake").

 As history shows, the original meaning of the equal protection guarantee "establishes equality before the law," Cong.
-Globe, 39th Cong., 1st Sess. at 2766, "abolishes all class legislation in the States and does away with the injustice of subjecting one caste of persons to a code not applicable to another," id.
-The Fourteenth Amendment "put in the fundamental law the declaration that all citizens were entitled to equal rights in this Republic," Chi.
-Trib., Aug.
-2, 1866, at 2, reprinted in Speeches of the Campaign of 1866 in the States of Ohio, Kentucky, and Illinois 6 (1866), placing all "throughout the land upon the same footing of equality before the law, in order to prevent unequal legislation," Cincinnati Com., Aug.
-20, 1866, at 2.
+Globe, 39th Cong., 1st Sess.
+2766 (1866), "abolishes all class legislation in the States and does away with the injustice of subjecting one caste of persons to a code not applicable to another," id.
+The Fourteenth Amendment "put in the fundamental law the declaration that all good citizens were entitled alike to equal rights in this Republic," Speech of Sen. Lyman Trumbull at the Illinois Rail Road Depot, Chicago (Aug.
+2, 1866), in Cincinnati Com., Nov.
+23, 1866, at 6, placing all "throughout the land upon the same footing of equality before the law, in order to prevent unequal legislation," Speech of Major Gen. Robert C. Schenck at Dayton, Ohio (Aug.
+18, 1866), in Cincinnati Com., Nov.
+23, 1866, at 13.